Winsted, Connecticut: Public transportation

+Arts and culture

+Winsted is home to a growing number of arts and cultural organizations, including the arts and education center the American Mural Project, which holds the record for the largest indoor, collaborative mural in the world.
+Known in the 1800s as Winsted Hosiery, the largest hosiery manufacturer in the state, Whiting Mills is now home to 56 artisans, small businesses, and retail shops.
+Since its renovation in 2004, the mill received recognition from New England's Yankee Magazine as the "2016 Best Artists' Community in Connecticut,”"establishing the former factory building as a vibrant platform for the area's most creative artisans.
+Also here are the Ralph Nader's nonprofit American Museum of Tort Law, and the Winchester Historical Society.

 Education

-Winchester Public Schools is the public school district for elementary grades while Gilbert School serves as the public school for secondary grades.
-Prior to 2011 middle school students went to the Winchester district.
+Winchester Public Schools is the public school district, taking grades K-6, while the Gilbert School serves as the public school for grades 7–12.
+Prior to 2011, middle school students went to schools operated by the Winchester district.

 Northwestern Regional School District No. 7 maintains Northwestern Regional High School, which is partly in Winsted.
-However the school does not serve residents of Winchester.

-There is a charter school, Explorations Charter School.
+However, the school does not act as the public school for Winsted.
+Students who live in Winchester can attend Northwestern Regional High School through their Agricultural Education Program.

+Also located in the town is Explorations Charter School.
+Created to serve a diverse body of students, the school was designed to accommodate the unique educational, social, and emotional needs of its students.

-There is also was a parochial Catholic school, St. Anthony School, of the Roman Catholic Diocese of Hartford.
-It opened in 1865. it had about 200 students.
-By 2020 this figure declined to 90.
-It closed in 2020.
-At the time it was the oldest school continually operated by the archdiocese.
+Prior to closing in 2020, the town also had a parochial Catholic school called St. Anthony School, of the Roman Catholic Diocese of Hartford.
+The school opened in 1865, and maintained a class of around 200 students.
+Experiencing a large decrease in enrollment, the school dropped from serving around 200 students, to just 90.
+When in operation, it was the oldest school continually operated by the archdiocese.

-Northwestern Connecticut Community College is in Winsted.
+Northwestern Connecticut Community College is also located in Winsted.

 Beardsley Library and the Memorial Library is the local public library.
 Mrs. Eliot Beardsley donated $10,000 to establish the library.
 The buying of the land was funded by Jenison Whiting, who submitted a bequest in 1898, with the first building built the following year.